dat3Cph/material/flow5/week1-getting-started/ReactExercise1.md

 }
 ```

-Make sure you understand why the parenthesis is needed after the return statement in the App component, and not in the Welcome Component.
+Make sure you understand why the parenthesis is needed after the return statement in the `MultiWelcome` component, and not in the `Welcome` component.

 In `App.js` create a new h2 headline for Ex3 and render the MultiWelcome component under the headline (remember to import it)